timcowlishaw/website/pages/cv_en.md

 **September 2021 – present: Sessional lecturer, BAU University Center of Art and Design, Barcelona, Spain**

-I teach several classes and practical workshops of the Speculative and Critical Design module of the Master's Degree in Design Research.
+I teach several classes and practical workshops of the Speculative and Critical Design module of the Master's Degree in Design Research, and am an FMP tutor.

 **December 2010 – today: Freelance researcher, designer and developer, London, UK and Barcelona, Spain**